timothyjin/Interpreter/README.txt

 Polish up the previous code, delete multiple "assign" statement.
 Modification in M-value methods.
 All side effects accomplished.
 Ready for interpreter 2.

+03/05/2019
+Use call/cc instead of cps.
+(Do not know how to) Return added, break added, continue added.
+Test 1-10 passed.
+However, break and continue has an error problem, also when continues and breaks the state does not pop top layer.